astorfi/TensorFlow-World/docs/index.rst

 **TensorFLow Deep Learning**

-The tutorial are ready to used and the explanations are present in the 'wiki'_ associated with this repository.
+The tutorial are ready to used and the explanations are present in the wiki_ associated with this repository.

 ..
 The links.
 .. _wiki: https://github.com/astorfi/TensorFLow-Deep-Learning/wiki